miroslav-furda/IoT.Building.SensorDataService/README.md

 Some rules

-* time have to go last
+* time must be last in call
-* time have to has since - from boundaries
+* time must has since - from boundaries
-* where clause have to has all atributes already present in partition key (time,deviceId)
+* where clause must has all atributes already present in partition key (time, deviceId)

 ## Delete one row